Tanzania Safari – Wildlife at its Brilliant and Abundant Best

-A Tanzania Safari
+What To Expect On A Tanzania Safari

 Tanzania safaris are all about scale.
 You don’t see an elephant but a huge herd.
 It’s not a lone wildebeest, it’s hundreds of thousands of them.
 On a Tanzania safari you end up being centerstage in an epic wildlife theatre, with animals stretching out in all directions.
 Nowhere else has as much life and the wildlife abundance is simply staggering.
 But it’s not all about quantity.
 Quality is equally a highlight, from a beautiful camp to small details revealed only to you.

 Let’s first indulge on the scale.
 Tanzania is home to the great wildebeest migration, with more than 2 million mammals making an annual journey around the Serengeti.
 That 2 million is in addition to all the year round residents.
 This is one of Africa’s largest countries and has many of the continent’s largest game reserves and national parks.
 You need a lot of wilderness to support lots of animals and Tanzania is on another level compared to its neighbours.